Lessons for Retailers – Common Black Friday pitfalls and what you can do to avoid them

 While many retailers consider Black Friday to be one of the best selling days of the year, for Amazon and many others it’s becoming a season of sales lasting weeks or even months.

-While nobody wants to miss the opportunity to find a genuine bargain or to reach new audiences, the process can be fraught and it’s putting customers with limited budgets and businesses with tight margins under pressure.
+No one wants to miss the opportunity to save money or reach new audiences however, the process can be fraught and it is putting customers with limited budgets and businesses with tight margins under pressure.

 The Black Friday phenomenon

-In 2020 Statista, the statistics experts, found that Cyber Monday outstripped Black Friday in the USA, with sales of US $10.8billion making it the biggest online shopping day in the country’s history.
-In 2019, Amazon increased their sales during the period by 23% compared to 2018.
+In 2020, Statista found that Cyber Monday outstripped Black Friday in the USA with sales of US $10.8billion making it the biggest online shopping day in the country’s history.
 In 2020 total spending was more than $188 billion.

 While the figures are extraordinary, many small and medium-sized businesses are finding Black Friday a threat as they struggle to match the offers from larger companies and multinationals.

-Here are some of the potential Black Friday pitfalls you could face as a retailer and some options you might like to consider.
+Here are some of the potential Black Friday pitfalls you could face as a retailer and how to tackle them.

 Building trust